 What is Mitral Valve Disease?

-As you may already know, the heart is made up of four different chambers.
+As you may already know, the heart comprises four different chambers.
 This is true for both dogs and humans.
-And in each, the valve joining the upper and lower chambers of the heart in the left atrium is known as the mitral valve.
+In each, the valve joining the upper and lower chambers of the heart in the left atrium is known as the mitral valve.
+More specifically, this valve connects the left atrium and the left ventricle (the science name for each chamber).
+The mitral valve is a one-way valve that helps with left ventricular and left atrial functionality and can lead to atrial enlargement when not performed correctly.

 So, what’s mitral valve disease in dogs?